Whatsapp Icon

 Immunotherapy:

-Immunotherapy boosts the body's natural defenses to fight the cancer.
+Immunotherapy boosts the body's natural defences to fight cancer.
 It uses materials made by the body or in a laboratory to improve, target, or restore immune system function.

 Targeted Therapy: